Kazanir/kazanir.github.io/profiling.md

 permalink: /profiling/
 ---

 After checking out the contents of [[meta] Resolve known performance regressions in Drupal 8](https://www.drupal.org/node/1744302) it became clear that we needed some serious numbers.
-Authenticated user performance and scaling of uncached page requests has never been one of Drupal's particular strong suits, and after seeing some scary numbers (a pageload is 3-4x as slow on D8!!!)
+Authenticated user performance and scaling of uncached page requests has never been one of Drupal's particular strong suits, and after seeing some scary rumours (a pageload is 3-4x as slow on D8!!!)
 I wanted to try to get a handle on things myself.
 Its easy for one set of half-baked statistics or another to spread and enter the public consciousness even though that information might not be reliable, so I have tried to generate a lot of numbers and document how I got to them so that the process is repeatable enough for anyone who wants to explore or verify this work.

 I hope the following is useful.